PayThePizzo/Data-Structures-and-Algorithms/7 - Dynamic Programming/1 - ROD CUTTING.md

 * It solves the same sub-problems repeatedly.

-## Step 4 - Optimal Solution
+## Step 4 - pt.2 Optimal Solution

-If we save the solution of n sub-problems we can improve the complexity from exponential to polynomial.
+If we <mark>save the solution of n sub-problems we can improve the complexity</mark> from exponential to polynomial.
 * We avoid repeated computations by saving the solution
 * Distinct sub-problems are very rare (usually are #n)
   * If the count of sub-problems is polynomial, then each one of them can be solved in a polynomial time.